kacpergrzegorzewski/Samochodex/README.md

 ## To do list

 1. Add user registration
     - credentials stored in DB
-   - DB hosted on VM (cloud server) ???
+    - hashed passwords with bcrypt
+    - 3 types of user account (admin, worker, client) - each with different permissions

 2. Improve web design
     - css/js (React framework)
     - change login site
     - add csrf token in authentication form via React

 3. Use ORM
     - for big databases its better and convenient to use ORM
     - Hibernate framework
     - easier, baster, better way of defining database objects

-4. Define roles of users and permissions
-   - administrator, moderator (in our case this will be worker), user
-   - set different permissions to each role
+4. Create own server to host the application
+    - azure ???
+    - if this won't be working we will use hosting server (Heroku)

 ## How to contribute